School of Civil and Environmental Engineering, and Construction Management

 CE 5493.
 Traffic Engineering.
 (3-0) 3 Credit Hours.

 This course will introduce to students the theories that seek to describe the interactions between the vehicles, drivers, and the infrastructure.
 The models and theories that characterize the flow of highway traffic, signalized and unsignalized intersections will also be presented.
 The course will also provide opportunity to learn emerging techniques and to apply them for traffic and incident management.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5523.
 Retaining Structures.
 (3-0) 3 Credit Hours.

 This course covers lateral earth pressure theories and their applications in various retaining wall designs.
 The included types of retaining walls are mechanically stabilized earth (MSE) wall, soil nail wall, tie-back wall, soldier pile wall, and drilled shaft wall.
 Students will be required to design and analyze different types of retaining structures using the learned theories.
 In addition, popular computer software packages will also be introduced in this course as design tools.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5533.
 Slope Stability.
 (3-0) 3 Credit Hours.

 The course includes advanced theories of soil strength and failure, theories of lateral earth pressure with applications, infinite slope analysis, limit equilibrium slope analysis, finite element slope analysis, and mechanics and analysis of reinforced slopes using finite element software and spreadsheet applications.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5543.
 Ground Improvement.
 (3-0) 3 Credit Hours.

 This course covers the fundamental principles and concepts of ground improvement methods.
 How to use these concepts for design and analysis of various ground improvements.
 The content of this course focus on the applicability of various ground improvement, design and analysis methods and construction details.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5553.
 Advanced Soil Mechanics.
 (3-0) 3 Credit Hours.

 Permeability and seepage analysis involving dams and sheet piles, stress distribution in earth masses, advanced study of drained and undrained shear strength of soil, behavior of unsaturated soil, and laboratory and field methods for evaluation of soil properties in design practice.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5563.
 Foundation Engineering.
 (3-0) 3 Credit Hours.

 Shallow and deep foundations, including footings, slabs on-grade, cofferdams, sheet-pile walls, drilled shafts, piles and retaining walls.
 (Formerly CE 5463.
 Credit cannot be earned for both CE 5463 and CE 5563.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5613.
 Environmental Chemistry.
 (3-0) 3 Credit Hours.

 This course explores the chemistry of the environment, the chemistry underlying environmental problems and solutions to environmental problems.
 Emphasis is placed on thermodynamics and kinetics of reaction cycles; sources, sinks and transport of chemical species; and quantitation of chemical species.
 Examples are selected from the chemistry of natural and contaminated air, water, and soil.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5623.
 Advanced Treatment Processes for Water Quality Control.
 (3-0) 3 Credit Hours.

 Principles, modeling and design aspects of physical chemical treatment processes in drinking water, wastewater and groundwater remediation applications.
 (Formerly CE 5233 Topic 1: Physical and Chemical Treatment Operations.
 Credit cannot be earned for both CE 5623 and CE 5233 Physical and Chemical Treatment Operations.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5643.
 Sustainable Energy Systems.
 (3-0) 3 Credit Hours.

 Course explores various facets of sustainable energy systems and their role in securing America’s energy future.
 It covers national and global energy trends, social, political, regulatory, technical/economic constraints and policy considerations.
 The course uses a systems approach in examining the technology and economics behind each alternative energy source and the major qualitative and quantitative factors affecting their large-scale deployment.
 (Same as ME 5273.
 Credit cannot be earned for both CE 5643 and ME 5273.)
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.

 CE 5703.
 Special Topics in Hydraulics and Hydrology.
 (3-0) 3 Credit Hours.

 Course deals with special aspects of hydraulics and hydrology.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.

 CE 5713.
 Special Topics in Structures.
 (3-0) 3 Credit Hours.

 Course deals with special aspects of structural engineering.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5723.
 Special Topics in Transportation.
 (3-0) 3 Credit Hours.

 Course deals with special aspects of transportation engineering.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5733.
 Special Topics in Environmental Engineering.
 (3-0) 3 Credit Hours.

 Course deals with special aspects of environmental engineering.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5743.
 Special Topics in Geotechnical Engineering.
 (3-0) 3 Credit Hours.

 Course deals with special aspects of geotechnical engineering.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5973.
 Special Project.
 (0-0) 3 Credit Hours.

 Work carried out by nonthesis Master’s students under the direction of their Advisory Committee to fulfill the project requirement of their degree.
 It may involve applied or theoretical work and a report documenting the findings.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5981.
 Master's Thesis.
 (0-0) 1 Credit Hour.

 Prerequisite: Approval of the student’s Advisory Committee.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
 (Formerly CE 6983.)
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 5982.
 Master's Thesis.
 (0-0) 2 Credit Hours.

 Prerequisite: Approval of the student’s Advisory Committee.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
 (Formerly CE 6983.)
-Differential Tuition: $110.
+This course has Differential Tuition.

 CE 5983.
 Master's Thesis.
 (0-0) 3 Credit Hours.

 Prerequisite: Approval of the student’s Advisory Committee.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
 (Formerly CE 6983.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5991.
 Graduate Seminar.
 (1-0) 1 Credit Hour.

 Graduate seminar may be repeated for credit up to 3 semester credit hours.
 The grade report for this course is either “CR” (satisfactory performance) or “NC” (unsatisfactory performance).
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 6123.
 Theory of Plates and Shells.
 (3-0) 3 Credit Hours.

 The class covers the fundamentals of plate and shell theories, formulation of finite element analysis using plate and shell elements, and basic solutions for various types of loading and boundary conditions in plate and shell structures.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6133.
 Advanced Behavior of Reinforced Concrete Members.
 (3-0) 3 Credit Hours.

 The class covers the behavior of reinforced concrete members under the effects of flexure, axial load, and shear.
 Technical references are presented that provide the foundation for modern reinforced concrete analysis theories and reinforced concrete design codes.
 The references discussed in the class provide a basic understanding of the intent and limitations of design code provisions as well as introduce students to techniques for modeling the behavior of reinforced concrete structures in the nonlinear range of response.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6143.
 Engineering Reliability Analysis.
 (3-0) 3 Credit Hours.

 This course introduces students to the use of statistical and computational techniques for uncertainty quantification and propagation, and for reliability assessment of engineering systems.
 This course provides insights and perspectives on the use of these tools in engineering decision-making, based on exemplar applications and case studies on engineering systems.
 This course will cover topics related to probability theory, random variables and probability distributions, functions of random variables, Monte-Carlo simulations, first-order reliability analysis, Markov chain and time-dependent reliability, and Bayesian updating.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6163.
 Non-linear Finite Element Analysis.
 (3-0) 3 Credit Hours.

 The class covers the modeling, formulation, and application of the finite element method for nonlinear problems in structural mechanics.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6173.
 Earthquake Engineering.
 (3-0) 3 Credit Hours.

 The class presents an introduction to engineering seismology including the most important characteristics of earthquake ground motions.
 The class will also cover methods to simulate the response of structures to strong earthquakes, methodologies employed by seismic design codes, and performance-based design.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6263.
 Repair and Rehabilitation of RC Structures.
 (3-0) 3 Credit Hours.